Smoky Mountains Fall Foliage

 Walk Challenge: 1 2 3 4 5

-You arrive today into Asheville Regional Airport (AVL), where you transfer on your own to our hotel, located in downtown Asheville, one of America’s most welcoming and vibrant cities.
+You arrive today into Asheville Regional Airport (AVL), where you transfer on your own to our downtown hotel in Asheville, one of America’s most welcoming and vibrant cities.
 This thriving mountain town serves as our base for all five nights of the Smoky Mountains Fall Foliage Adventure.
 Feel free to enjoy the eclectic and artsy vibe of downtown on foot from our nicely-situated hotel.
 Our first group activity is a welcome reception this evening after you’ve had dinner on your own.

-North Carolina Arboretum Walk and Asheville Food Tour Or, consider arriving into Asheville a day early and join us on an Optional Day 1 North Carolina Arboretum & Asheville Food Tour that includes a full day of fun as we enjoy a sanctioned walk (5 or 10 km, rated 2B) at the well-reviewed North Carolina Arboretum, followed by lunch on our own and an afternoon Asheville Food Tour, which visits seven to eight handpicked downtown restaurants, offering a wide variety of food and beverage tastings.
-Asheville is becoming well known for its superior culinary scene.
+North Carolina Arboretum Walk and Asheville Food Tour: Consider arriving into Asheville a day early and join us on an Optional Day 1 North Carolina Arboretum Walk & Asheville Food Tour.
+We enjoy a full day of fun that includes a sanctioned walk (5 or 10 km, rated 2B) at the well-reviewed North Carolina Arboretum, followed by lunch on our own and an afternoon Asheville Food Tour, which visits seven to eight handpicked downtown restaurants, offering a wide variety of food and beverage tastings.
+Asheville is becoming well-known for its superior culinary scene.
 Estimated price: $135 per person (includes all transportation, entry and walk fees)

 Biltmore Estate Walk – 7 km, rated 2B